rev-net/memo/pitch.md

 **Smart contract risk**: Revnets are built using the Juicebox V4 protocol which can exists across multiple EVM blockchains.
 Though it is a fork and iteration of Juicebox V3 that secures tens of millions of dollars in locked value on Ethereum mainnet, there is the possibility of smart contract bugs that cause the system to collapse.
 JuiceboxDAO has spent the better part of the last year's time and budget on testing, documentation, and hiring third party auditors, though is always encouraging more eyes on the open source code base.
 Ultimately, smart contract security comes from production lindiness while managing funds at risk.

 **Organizational risk**: $REV runs on its own and has no organizational risk.
-RRG and $JBX on the other hand, do have organizational risks exposed through the same governance means that affords them certain flexibilities to persue emergent opportunities.
-Engaging in either RRG or $JBX should warrent due diligence to understand how decisions have been made and how they'll likely continue to be made within those organizations.
+RRG and $JBX on the other hand, do have organizational risks exposed through the same governance means that affords them certain flexibilities to pursue emergent opportunities.
+Engaging in either RRG or $JBX should warrant due diligence to understand how decisions have been made and how they'll likely continue to be made within those organizations.

 **Market risk**: RRG is a for-profit organization that will look to build its $REV exposure and harness its specialization in revnets to become successful.
 We believe revnets are marketable and can outcompete alternative organizational structures, but this is an unproven thesis with projects outside of our own.
 Choosing an organizational token structure is a big decisions that each project tends to make only once and stick to forever afterward.
 It's hard to become the standard structure, but once the standard is set it tends to stick.
 At first, the revnet sales cycle will likely be long, we'll want to observe how the structure provides value both as a supportive component of already-existing organizations, and as the core piece of new orgs starting up.
 We'll lead the way with great examples of successful revnets folks can look up, starting with $REV, whose energy will help us reach critical mass.